0xVida/stellar-suite/README.md

 [![License](https://img.shields.io/github/license/0xVida/stellar-suite?style=flat-square)](LICENSE.md)
 [![Stellar](https://img.shields.io/badge/Stellar-Soroban-black?style=flat-square&logo=stellar)](https://stellar.org)

-Stellar Suite** is the ultimate developer toolkit for building, deploying, and managing smart contracts on the Stellar network—directly from your editor.
-Build, deploy, and simulate Soroban contracts from VS Code.
-No need to jump between the terminal and your editor—the Stellar CLI is wired into a sidebar and commands so you can stay in the flow.
+**Stellar Suite** is a developer toolkit for building, deploying, and managing smart contracts on the Stellar network—directly from your editor.
+Build, deploy, and simulate Soroban contracts from VS Code without jumping between the terminal and the editor: the Stellar CLI is wired into a sidebar and commands so you can stay in the flow.

 ---